uldtot/wcioShop/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security issue, report it first at info@dicm.dk You should receive a reply within a few days.
+If you find a security issue, report it first at kim@dicm.dk You should receive a reply within a few days.